Position

 How to become a Building Automation Specialist?

-Here are the key steps to becoming a Building Automation Specialist:
+Here are five steps to become a Building Automation Specialist:

-2. Gain practical experience through internships or apprenticeships.
+2. Gain hands-on experience through internships or entry-level jobs.

 How long does it take to become a Building Automation Specialist?